msaadsaeed/polysim/README.md

 ## Submission

-Participants must submit predictions for the test set in **CSV format**:
+Participants must submit a ZIP archive containing CSV files, one per language pair.
+To create the archive, run zip submission.zip *.csv from within the directory containing the submission files (do not zip the folder itself).
+Files must be named as follows:

 ## Reference